bigsky77/mina/research-proposal.md

 ## Proposal Overview

 ### Problem:
-There is a significant knowledge gap in the blockchain industry, particularly in advanced zero-knowledge proof systems and their practical applications.
+There is a significant knowledge gap within crypto, particularly in advanced zero-knowledge proof systems and their practical applications.
 This gap hinders the rapid advancement and adoption of cutting-edge technologies like Mina's zkApps and recursive proof systems.
 The complexity of these topics often creates a barrier between academic research and real-world implementation, slowing down innovation and ecosystem growth.

 ### Solution:
 This research project proposes an intensive study program at EPFL, focusing on interactive ZK proofs, proof recursion, computational complexity, and information theory.
 The key aspect of this solution is the rapid distillation and dissemination of complex academic concepts into accessible, Mina-focused weekly research posts.
 These posts will include: